Michael Dorfman: Career

 In 1999, he led an initiative with the Russian Panthers that turned Israel's public attention to the problems and racism faced by Russian children in public schools.

 In 2000–2009, he contributed to human rights and social justice groups in Israel and territories under Israeli occupation.

-Texts by Dorfman are recommended in the Russian Jewish Schools Network.
+Since 2004, living in the USA, he has been a regular contributor to the Jerusalem literary and journalistic magazine Nota Bene.